pepiillo99/ConsoleManager/README.md

 You can also create commands and add them to the console using the following code:

 ```
-new Command("test", this, "This is a test command!") {
+new Command("test", console, "This is a test command!") {
     @Override
     public void execute(String[] args) {
         System.out.println("&aTest command works!");